-The Waterfront Entrance, also known as the new "MarketFront" will encompass a new low-rise, mixed-use development that will transform the western edge of Pike Place Market and create a future connection between downtown Seattle and the new central waterfront.
+The new site will encompass a new low-rise, mixed-use development that will transform the western edge of Pike Place Market and create a future connection between downtown Seattle and the new central waterfront.

 The .75 acre site was originally home to the Municipal Market Building, constructed in the 1920s.
 In 1974 the Municipal building caught fire and was subsequently torn down.
 The space has remained vacant for nearly 40 years due to its challenging site location, which sits on top of the Burlington Northern Train tunnel, built in 1903 and still operational today.

 Construction will begin in 2015.
 The Pike Place Market PDA is currently negotiating leasing agreements for the new tenants in the commercial space, which will feature an on-site brewery and restaurant with views of Elliott Bay, among other artisan producers.To open prior to the final demolition of the Alaskan Way Viaduct, the project is scheduled for completion in 2016.